-NURS 761 - Integrated Application of Evidence Seminar I
+NURS 761 Integrative Application of Evidence for Advanced Practice Seminar I

 This is the first of a series of four seminars that provide the DNP student with mentored opportunities to identify a practice issue and develop, implement, evaluate, and disseminate an independent, analytic, scholarly project focusing on problems of advanced nursing practice within specific populations.
 Each seminar course builds on the knowledge and practice expertise of the DNP student, culminating in the completion of a scholarly project.
-The range of projects will be varied as they relate to the DNP student's unique area of nursing, e.g., quality improvement, analyzing policy, designing and using databases, designing and evaluating new models of care, collaboration with researchers to answer clinical questions, program development, implementation, and evaluation.
-The student also examines the DNP role in relation to clinical scholarship and leadership.
+The range of projects will be varied as they relate to the DNP student's unique area of nursing, e.g., quality improvement, analyzing policy, designing and using databases, designing and evaluating new models of care, collaboration with researchers to answer clinical questions, program